ykfre/BsodSurvivor/README.md

 - **!reload_dynamic_modules** - Make Windbg reload dynamic modules again, useful when you did .reload /f and Windbg removed the dynamic modules.
 - **!reset_saved_files** - Make Windbg stop showing some version of a cpp file, and make it use the most updated one in the disk, should only be used if a bug somehow appeared.
 - **!discard_expr** - Discard current expression if exists , this operation is not calling needed destructors.
+- **!jump_to_most_updated** - Change the current program counter to an equallivent function to the current function which is the most updated function, if it is safe to do so.

 # Build Your Driver